-3 men pleaded guilty in connection to a plan to bomb a Muslim community in upstate New York
+3 men plead guilty in foiled plot to bomb a Muslim community in New York state

 Andrew Crysel, 19, and Brian Colaneri, 20, both pleaded guilty to one count of conspiracy in the second degree as a crime of terrorism.
 The three men will not face additional federal charges as a part of the plea deal, Marianetti told CNN.

 Vetromile faces a prison sentence of at least seven years and Crysel and Colaneri face a prison sentence of four to 12 years, according to Marianetti.
+Sentencing for the three men is set for August 8.

 CNN has reached out to their defense attorneys for comment but have not heard back.